k3rnel-pan1c-a/code-forces/README.md

-These are some of code forces problems
+These are some of code forces problems done using Python